help-me-mom/ng-mocks/README.md

 * `karmaTypescriptConfig.excludeFromCoverage` - A regex for filtering which files should be excluded from coverage instrumentation.
 Defaults to `/\.(d|spec|test)\.ts/` which excludes &ast;.d.ts, &ast;.spec.ts and &ast;.test.ts.

-* `karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm module names to be ignored by the bundler.
+* `karmaTypescriptConfig.bundlerOptions.ignoredModuleNames` - An array of npm module names to be excluded from the bundle. **Deprecated**, will be removed in future versions.
+Please use `karmaTypescriptConfig.bundlerOptions.exclude` instead.

+* `karmaTypescriptConfig.bundlerOptions.exclude` - An array of npm module names that will be excluded from the bundle.

 * `karmaTypescriptConfig.bundlerOptions.nodeGlobals` - Boolean indicating whether the global variables `process` and `Buffer` should be included in the bundle.
 Defaults to `true`.